Basic Education in the Arts

 Visual arts and handicrafts

-Start a visual arts hobby, learn new things and develop your expression at Finland’s largest art school for children and young people!
-The Espoo School of Art provides basic education in visual arts and design for children and young people aged 5–20.
-We also organise holiday courses, art workshops and visual arts clubs for school children.
+Start a visual arts hobby, learn new things and develop your creativity at Finland’s largest art school for children and young people!
+The Espoo School of Art provides basic education in visual arts and design for people aged 5–20.
+Teaching is age-appropriate: 5-6 year-olds study in a visual arts or design pre-school in a playful style, 7-13 year-olds in basic groups exploring different areas of art, and 14-20 year-olds in workshops focusing on a particular technique.
+We also organise art clubs, holiday courses and art workshops for school children.

 Literary art